DewGew/Domoticz-Google-Assistant/README.md

 Required:
 - public url
 - python >= 3.5
-- Make local deployment available trough HTTPS with valid certificate:
+- Make local deployment available trough HTTPS with valid certificate with one below:
   - SSL with own domain or dynamic DNS, require ssl key and ssl certficate
   - Use ngrok for a secure SSL tunnel with valid public HTTPS URL
   - Configure reverse proxy with valid certificate using Lets Encrypt